gmc-code/PC-microbit-micropython/docs/sensors/movement.rst

 | For example, here's a very simple spirit-level that uses ``get_x`` to measure
 how level the device is along the X axis.
-| A reading of 20 is small enough to amke this very sensitive to a slight tilt.
+| A reading of 20 is small enough to make this very sensitive to a slight tilt.

 .. code-block:: python